-Your entitlement to the basic State Pension and certain bereavement benefits could be affected if there are gaps in your National Insurance contributions record.
+If you've got gaps in your National Insurance contributions record, your entitlement to the basic State Pension and certain bereavement benefits could be affected.
 You may want to consider filling in the gaps by paying voluntary National Insurance contributions.
-Whether it will make sense for you to do so will depend on a number of factors.

 On this page:

 The amount of basic State Pension (and certain bereavement benefits) you're entitled to is based on your National Insurance contributions record over your working life from age 16 until State Pension age.
 This record is made up from National Insurance contributions paid and/or credited to you in each tax year.
 A minimum amount of contributions and/or credits is required to make each year count as a 'qualifying year' towards your overall contributions record.

 There could be gaps in your National Insurance contributions record for various reasons.
 For example, you may have been:

 This depends on when you reach your State Pension age.

 |If you reach State Pension age on or after 6 April 2010||30||30|

 |If you reached State Pension age before 6 April 2010||normally 44||normally 39|

 You may also be able to get National Insurance credits for times when you cannot work or don’t earn enough to pay National Insurance because you are caring for someone.
 These credits could count towards a qualifying year or reduce the number of qualifying years needed for a full State Pension.
 Find out more by following the links below.